Turing instability and 2-D pattern formation in reaction-diffusion systems derived from kinetic theory: Conclusions

 In the second framework analyzed, the resulting model exhibits nonlinear cross-diffusion terms, as in \cite{conforto2018reaction}, though with different reactive terms.
 Pattern formation is investigated theoretically through weakly nonlinear analysis and confirmed numerically, thereby extending the preliminary results obtained in the one-dimensional case in \cite{martalo2024reaction}.

 The proposed analysis shows the strength of these tools in linking macroscopic dynamics to microscopic interaction mechanisms.
-These, along with other approaches (such as active particle theory or redistribution operators), allow one to derive, and thus mathematically justify, several models already known in the literature, while providing broader insight into their behavior.
-In this direction, future work will aim at deriving the reactive terms of \cite{conforto2018reaction} within a predator–prey framework.
+These, along with other approaches (such as active particle theory or redistribution operators), allow one to derive, and thus mathematically justify, several models already known in the literature, while providing broader insight into their behavior. { In this perspective, future work will be devoted to the derivation of alternative reactive terms, such as those proposed in \cite{conforto2018reaction}.
+A careful calibration of these terms, based also on a deep knowledge of the underlying microscopic interaction mechanisms, is essential, as the intrinsic nonlinearities in them play a crucial role in enhancing the realism of the models.
+These nonlinear effects not only allow a more faithful representation of the processes but also provide the key element to reproducing and interpreting the rich variety of spatial patterns observed in real systems.}

-Finally, as argued above, further attention will be devoted to analyze the behavior of the densities and the possible presence of interacting modes.
+Finally, as argued above, further attention will be devoted to analyze the behavior of the densities and the possible presence of interacting modes{ whose study is particularly useful in applications because the coupling among spatial modes can lead to the emergence of complex patterns, influene their stability, and affect their shape.
+Understanding these interactions could help to better clarify the mechanisms behind complex structures observed in real ecosystems, such as mixed and oscillating patterns, and to interpret empirical data and evidence.
+In addition, in this work, we have focused on the patterns predicted analytically near the critical thresholds, showing that stable spatial structures emerge from perturbations of the equilibrium.
+More complex and temporally oscillating patterns may arise from initial conditions far from these thresholds \cite{bisi2025derivation}, and we plan to investigate these richer dynamics in future work.}

 \emph {Acknowledgments} This work was performed in the frame of activities sponsored by the Italian National Group of Mathematical Physics (GNFM-INdAM) and by the Universities of Parma (Italy) and Pavia (Italy).
 RT has been supported by the National Institute of Advanced Mathematics (INdAM), Italy.
 RT also thanks the support of the University of Parma through the action Bando di Ateneo 2022 per la ricerca, cofunded by MUR-Italian Ministry of Universities and Research - D.M.
 737/2021 - PNR - PNRR - NextGenerationEU (project "Collective and Self-Organised Dynamics: Kinetic and Network Approaches"). {The work of SB was supported by an appointment to the NASA Postdoctoral Program, held at NASA Goddard Space Flight Center and administered by Oak Ridge Associated Universities.}